HappyLappy1/MM2-Script-Data/Documentation/mm2_object_flag_info.md

 | 0x40000000| Unused      |
 | 0x80000000| Unused      |

+0x1000: Will unstack itself if any action is taken in the editor.
 0x10000, 0x20000: Lakitu spits out spinies in both cloud types.
 I expected that to be the difference, but evidently that isn't it.
 0x10000 is the one used in-game.

 ### [31] Lakitu Cloud